vzuasola/drupal-data/web/modules/custom/webcomposer_form_manager/notes.md

 * Translatability of Enable/Disable validation flags

-Sicne we are using configs, in a sense everything is persisted to a language as a snapshot.
+Since we are using configs, in a sense everything is persisted to a language as a snapshot.
 Since the validation flags is part of that snapshot, I did some things to override this behavior.

 When I save in EN, I save all configs.
 But when I try to translate and save it, I modify